Helping Students Engage with the World

 We recommend that international students apply for an F-1 visa and attend a visa interview in their home country before beginning the N.U.in program.
 However, if you are not able to do so, and there is not time to return home prior to the spring semester in the U.S., contact the U.S. embassy in the country of the N.U. in program to check for the possibility of applying for an F-1 visa in the specific N.U.in location.

-Note: For the “U.S. Point of Contact Information,” you can state the name of the Designated School Official (DSO) who signed your I-20 and if you don’t know your U.S. address, you can state the following address: (Northeastern University 360 Huntington Avenue Boston, MA 02115).
+Note: For the “U.S. Point of Contact Information,” you can state the name of the Designated School Official (DSO) who signed your I-20.
+If you don’t know your U.S. address, you can state the following address: (Northeastern University 360 Huntington Avenue Boston, MA 02115).

 For “Present Employer or school name” please write the name of your current school.